-Ceredigion's coast has several small ports and harbour towns like Cardigan, New Quay, Aberaeron and Aberystwyth, and there are many coastal illages which ahve a rich maritme history such as Aberporth, Llangrannog, Aberaerth, Llansanffraid and Borth.
+Ceredigion's coast has several small ports and harbour towns like Cardigan, New Quay, Aberaeron and Aberystwyth, and there are many coastal villages which have a rich maritime history such as Aberporth, Llangrannog, Aberarth, Llansanffraid and Borth.
 Today the harbours are busy with leisure and fishing boats but in earlier centuries these little ports were key to the local economy.

 The largest port in Wales

 Cardigan was the second busiest port in Wales in the eighteenth century, with several multi-floored warehouses and small industrial sites along the Teifi and Mwldan waterfront.
 With a good local supply of timber, shipbuilding was an important part of the economy ever since Cardigan town received its royal charter in the 16th century.